Tyler Santucci

-Tyler Santucci (born May 29, 1988) is an American football coach who is the linebackers coach for the Baltimore Ravens of the National Football League (NFL).
+Tyler Santucci (born May 29, 1988) is an American football coach and former player who is the linebackers coach for the Baltimore Ravens of the National Football League (NFL).

 College career

 Santucci played four years as a linebacker at Stony Brook, recording 284 tackles, 30.5 going for a loss, and five interceptions.
 In his career he garnered multiple honors being named to the second team All-Big South in 2008, first team All-Big South in 2009, second-team All-American by Associated Press in 2009, and he was named the Big South Defensive player of the year.